MerlinEmris/django-file-update/README.md

 -First method deletes image file when item obj was deleted -Second one to remove image when item image is changed

-If you are using vscode ide than you can user this snippet.
+If you are using vscode ide than you can use this snippet.
 ```json
 {